rickulland/CoCo-www/wwwV2/README.md

 <b>www</b>
 This is strictly demo quality.
 WWW depends on being the only thing running, unless it is running all the other things.
-For debugging, the list below is included until they are truely debugged and turned into a module included above:
+For debugging, the list below is included until they are truely debugged and turned into a module.

 <b>doBookmark</b>
 Select from, or append/delete/edit any of bookmark.www, history.www, or link.www from inside the browser.